overdone/stubrouter/README.md

 - Run proxy on some host and port.
 Example localhost:8080
 - All request to localhost:8080/app1 will be proxifyed to http://server:9090
 - All request with stub config will be responded with stubs
+- You can configure stubs in UI http://localhost:8080